Tuesday, April 2, 2024

 St. Joseph's Academy in Wesseley Hills (1924-1932), he used the Boston & Worcester Street Rwy.

-On occasion, h was able to be up front with the motorman.
-Over the years his visited B&W carbarns and shops and witnessed the various transitions taking place in the electric railways; open cars being removed from daitly seasonal service to only a few being availabe for sepcial events, conversion of some existing cars from two-man operation to one-man, and scrapping of many cars.
-The above group photo og B&W operators is in the Ted Santarelli Collection.
+On occasion, he was able to be upfront with the motorman.
+Over the years, he visited B&W carbarns and shops and witnessed the various transitions taking place in the electric railways; open cars being removed from daily seasonal service.
+Only a few remained for special events.
+Conversion of some existing cars from two-man operation to one-man, and scrapping of many cars.
+The above group photo of B&W operators is in the Ted Santarelli Collection.

 Ted and his railway fan friends, over many years, had experienced

-numerous emotional episodes as certain types of cars, or a line, or a complete
+numerous emotional episodes as certain types of cars, or perhaps a whole line

-system was closed or replaced.
+closed or it was replaced.
 One week after Ted finished 8th grade in 1932,

 the B & W St. Rwy ended all service.